adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	  })();
 	}

-So to demonstrate the problem, open your favourite browser -- one that provides `Object.create`.
+To demonstrate the problem, open your favourite browser, one that provides `Object.create`.
 Type the following into the console:

 	var myObj = Object.create(null, { a: 1 });

-Notice the error that occurs, which is because the properties argument is *more* than just key-value pairs.
+Notice the error that occurs, which is because the properties argument is in an incorrect format; key-value pairs are not enough.

-Now, either find a browser that doesn't provide `Object.create` or omit the feature detection and override the original.
+Next, find a browser that doesn't provide `Object.create` or omit the feature detection and override the original.
 Type the following again into the console:

 	var myObj = Object.create(null, { a: 1 });

 Notice there is no error because the polyfill allows this.
-This might be able to be guarded against but let's do one more anyway:
+You could probably guard against this so add this to your backlog because it's only a polyfill if it identically mimics the real thing.

+Finally, type the following into the console:

 	var myObj = Object.create(null, {
 		a: {